krother/advanced_python/challenges/backpack_problem.rst

 8.  if the combination is worth the same amount, save both
 9.  increase the size of the backpack by 1
 10. repeat step 4 until you reach the desired size
-11. print the best combination for the desired size

 *Translated with* `www.DeepL.com <https://www.DeepL.com/Translator>`__